Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It

-Unlike the original papers, we use 6 different matching methods and compare their results.
-We compare matches made using Nearest Neighbor, Coarsened \citep{Iacus2012}, Optimal \citep{Rosenbaum1989}, Genetic \citep{Diamond2013} and Mixed Integer Matching \citep{Zubizarreta2012}.
-We choose these algorithms because of their popularity in applied research,\footnote{Of around 80 of the Political Science papers that make use of matching methods surveyed by~\cite{Miller2015}, 19 make use of CEM, 28 of Genetic Matching, and 38 Nearest Neighbor matching.
+Expanding the analyses of the original papers, we used 6 popular matching methods and compare their results.
+We compared matches made using Nearest Neighbor, Coarsened \citep{Iacus2012}, Optimal \citep{Rosenbaum1989}, Genetic \citep{Diamond2013} and Mixed Integer Matching \citep{Zubizarreta2012}.
+We chose these algorithms because of their popularity in applied research,\footnote{Of around 80 of the Political Science papers that make use of matching methods surveyed by~\cite{Miller2015}, 19 make use of CEM, 28 of Genetic Matching, and 38 Nearest Neighbor matching.
 Optimal and MIP matching are less used in political science but are largely employed in biostatistics and epidemiology.} and because there are large differences between how they choose which matches to use among equivalently good ones or how they assess balance.
 While different, all of these methods have been shown capable to achieve balance within their samples.
-Additional information on how this replication was conducted is available in Section \ref{Appendix:Replication} of the Supporting Information.
+Additional information on how this replication was conducted is available in Section \ref{Appendix:Replication} of the Supplement.

-After creating a matched dataset with each of the six methods chosen, we apply the exact estimation method used by the papers' original authors on their matched data.
-This is almost always a linear regression model, the coefficients of which are interpreted as treatment effect estimates.
+After creating a matched dataset with each of the six methods chosen, we applied the exact estimation method used by the papers' original authors on their matched data.
+This was almost always a linear regression model, the coefficients of which are interpreted as treatment effect estimates.
 Pre-estimation matching methods all target the SATT.